Ma-Ko-dev/100DaysOfCode/README.md

 This is the #100DaysOfCode in **Python** Challenge!
 Let's have some fun and learn something! :)

-You can find every day in it's own folder.
+You can find every day in its own folder.
 Have fun exploring!
 Feel free to leave suggestions to help me improve my code and programming in the future!
 <br/>
 <br/>
 <br/>